rajeevsd123/ai-case-study/README.md

     >Low scoring embryos have a much higher likelihood of aneuploidy (An embryo that carries an abnormal number of chromosomes is 'aneuploid')– these embryos are riskier to transfer, carrying a higher likelihood of disease or miscarriage.
 This is useful for counselling the patient, planning for risks and potentially considering further genetic testing to learn more.

-    Life Whisperer Genetics, uses a combination of 3 features classification neural networks.
+    Life Whisperer Genetics uses a combination of 3 features classification neural networks.
 It also looks at features that correspond to aneuploidy even though this embryo was likely to be a euploid.